ShreyasheeSinha/Determining-Robustness-of-NLU-Models/README.md

 ## Overview

 This repository contains the code and data we used to test how NLP models perform when subjected to meaning preserving yet lexically different sentences for the task of sentence entailment.
-Currently, the repository supports training and testing a BiLSTM, CBOW and RoBERTa models.
+Currently, the repository supports training and testing a BiLSTM, CBOW and transformer models.

 ## Setup